2022 Canadian federal electoral redistribution

-The federal electoral redistribution of 2022 is a redistribution of electoral districts ("ridings") in Canada following the results of the 2021 Canadian census.
-The Constitution of Canada requires that federal electoral districts which compose the House of Commons undergo a redistribution of boundaries following each decennial Canadian census.
-The redistribution process began in October 2021; it is expected to be completed in September 2023.
+A redistribution of federal electoral districts ("ridings") began in Canada following the results of the 2021 Canadian census.
+The Constitution of Canada requires that federal electoral districts that compose the House of Commons undergo a redistribution of boundaries following each decennial Canadian census.
+The redistribution process began in October 2021; it was completed in October 2023.
 It is based on data obtained during the 2021 Canadian census.
+It is also based on the practice of giving each district only one member, which has been in effect since the 1968 election.

-The changes to federal electoral district boundaries may take effect at the earliest in 2024.
-If the next federal election occurs before the new electoral boundaries have been established, it will occur with the current electoral district boundaries, which have been in effect since the 2015 federal election was called on August 4, 2015.
+The changes to the federal electoral district boundaries took effect for the 2025 Canadian federal election, which was the first general election called after April 22, 2024.
+If the election had been called before this date, that election would have used the existing electoral district boundaries, which had been in effect since the 2015 federal election was called on August 4, 2015.

-The redistribution formula for federal electoral districts which compose the House of Commons is set out in Section 51 of the Constitution Act, 1867.
+The redistribution formula for federal electoral districts is set out in Section 51 of the Constitution Act, 1867.
 The formula in Section 51 was amended to its current form in 2022 by the Preserving Provincial Representation in the House of Commons Act.
 Section 52 permits additional seats to be added to the House of Commons provided proportionate representation between the provinces is maintained.

 Under the Electoral Boundaries Readjustment Act, to redistribute the electoral boundaries within each province, ten independent electoral boundary commissions will be established, one for each province.
-The commissions are composed of three members, one appointed by the chief justice of each province, and two members appointed by the Speaker of the House of Commons.
-Nunavut, the Northwest Territories and the Yukon do not require commissions as each territory is allotted only a single member of the House of Commons, resulting in the entirety of the each territory being a single electoral district.
+The commissions are composed of three members, one appointed by the chief justice of each province, and two members appointed by the speaker of the House of Commons.
+Nunavut, the Northwest Territories and Yukon do not require commissions as each territory is allotted only a single member in the House of Commons, resulting in the entirety of each territory being a single electoral district.

-Initial allocation of seats
+Allocation of seats

+Initial proposal

-The initial allocation of seats to the provinces and territories was based on rules in the Constitution of Canada established in 2012 by the Fair Representation Act as well as estimates of the Canadian population on July 1, 2021 made by Statistics Canada.
-The Chief Electoral Officer announced the allocation of seats on 15 October 2021.
+The initial allocation of seats to the provinces and territories was based on rules in the Constitution of Canada established in 2012 by the Fair Representation Act, as well as estimates of the Canadian population on July 1, 2021, made by Statistics Canada.
+The chief electoral officer announced the allocation of seats on October 15, 2021.